 Climate change:

 Rising sea levels are slowly submerging coastal wetlands.
 Hurricanes and storms are becoming more frequent and destructive, leaving wetlands vulnerable to severe damage.
-Increasing fluctuations between hot summers and extreme winters put added stress on wetland ecosystems.
+Increasing fluctuations between hot summers and extreme winters put added stress on wetland and upland ecosystems.

 Invasive species: